Province of New York

-In 1664, the Dutch Province of New Netherland in America was awarded by Charles II of England to his brother James, Duke of York.
-James raised a fleet to take it from the Dutch and the Governor surrendered to the English fleet without recognition from the Dutch West Indies Company that had authority over it.
+In 1664, Charles II of England and his brother James, Duke of York raised a fleet to take the Dutch colony of New Netherland, then under the Directorship of Peter Stuyvesant.
+Stuyvesant surrendered to the English fleet without recognition from the Dutch West India Company.
 The province was renamed for the Duke of York, as its proprietor.
-England seized de facto control of the colony from the Dutch in 1664, and was given de jure sovereign control in 1667 in the Treaty of Breda and again in the Treaty of Westminster (1674).
+England's rule was established de facto following military control in 1664, and became established de jure as sovereign rule in 1667 in the Treaty of Breda and the Treaty of Westminster (1674).
 It was not until 1674 that English common law was applied in the colony.
-The colony was one of the Middle Colonies, and ruled at first directly from England.
-When the Duke of York ascended to the throne of England as James II, the province became a royal colony.